Sadegh-Moayedizadeh/who-killed-uskar/notes/doors.md

 ### Change time
 If a character passes a door the time changes.
 It can be different for each kind of a door.
 For example one kind of door will cause time to increment by one, the other makes it decrease by one, and the other won't change time.
+Since time is continuous then a door can change time in three ways:
+- Not at all.
+- Increment by one.
+- Decrement by one.

 ### Direction
 A door can only be one-way.
 You can pass a door and get into a room but necessariliy back.